Axl-91/QuizApp/README.md

 # QuizApp

-Simple QuizApp with Kotlin/Android for testing propourses
+Simple QuizApp with Kotlin/Android

+Created mostly as a testground